-When it comes to third basemen, not a lot of players are comfortable playing behind the bag during defense.
-This is because it’s not often practiced during training, but Coach Ken Eriksen hopes coaches start to incorporate playing behind the bag more regularly - because playing behind the bag allows you to cover more ground.
+When it comes to third basemen, few players are comfortable playing behind the bag on defense.
+That's because it’s not often practiced during training.
+Coach Ken Eriksen hopes coaches start to incorporate playing behind the bag more regularly because doing so helps players cover more ground.

 When teaching your third basemen to play behind the bag, there are two main components to keep in mind: